Royce enjoys watching movies of all genres and is an aspiring writer and film director. He also watches TV shows sometimes.

 Great episodes were damaged by this.
 Other than that it was pretty good.
 The second half of the season surprised me.
 I really liked it.
 Although it had its fair share of problems.
 Hiram Lodge is a mob boss, but he doesn't really act like it.

 Most of his problems came from the Serpents, mainly Jughead.
 The question is why doesn't he just kill him.
 I'm not saying I want Jughead to die, but from Hiram's point of view, it would be the smart thing to do.
 He also has problems with Veronica, but he isn't going to kill his daughter, so why not Jughead.
 He killed papa Poutine, and I don't think it would be that much harder to kill Jughead.

 The second half of the season focuses on Hiram Lodge's takeover of Riverdale, but it really isn't that interesting.
 All he's really doing is buying land, but somehow it works.
 I think the side plots were the best part of both seasons.

 I loved the entire Chic side plot.
 It managed to keep the mystery of Riverdale while doing something new.

 Another problem I had was that they would build something up, but it wouldn't play out.
-When the Black Hood was revealed as Hal is was good, but it was a bit of a let down.
+When the Black Hood was revealed as Hal, it was good, but it was a bit of a letdown.
 Not the reveal, but how it played out.
 It gets revealed, Lochlyn Munro gives a great performance, we get the back story, but it falls flat.
-In particular the way it ended.
-After the reveal he chokes Alice, but gets knocked out by Betty right after.
+In particular, the way it ended.
+After the reveal, he chokes Alice but gets knocked out by Betty right after.
 There was a real sense of tension, but it ends so fast.
-I would of loved to see the Cooper's fight for their lives, but instead it's rushed threw.
+I would have loved to see the Coopers fight for their lives, but instead, it's rushed threw.